 MP for Beckenham and Penge

-“A Labour backbench MP with near-total party loyalty who has shown independence on end-of-life amendments.”
+“A largely party-loyal Labour MP who has rebelled on several end-of-life amendments.”

-Liam Conlon is the Labour (Co-op) MP for Beckenham and Penge, elected in 2024.
-He serves on transport-related committees, including the Bus Services (No. 2) Bill [HL] committee since June 2025, and previously sat on the Railways Bill committee in early 2026.
+Liam Conlon is a Labour (Co-op) MP for Beckenham and Penge, elected in July 2024.
+He serves on transport-focused parliamentary work, including the Bus Services (No. 2) Bill [HL] committee (since June 2025) and previously on the Railways Bill committee (early 2026).
+He sits on the centre-left of the political spectrum.

 Declared financial interests include land and property (within or outside the UK), miscellaneous interests, and visits outside the UK.